blakenerdway/shopping-list/airflow/README.md

     - If get a cryptography package build error, try to run `easy_install -U pip`.
 The docker environment should not have this issue (Go Docker!).
 - Python >= 3.8.10

+### COnfiuration
+Set environment variables for the sql database so it is loaded at startup.
+Set `airflow.cfg` file using volume mounting in docker-compose.yml

 ### Pycharm
 Mark the `dags`, and `plugins` folders as sources in Pycharm.